Single-Use Items Reduction Strategy

 - Businesses and event organizers must not provide NEW plastic shopping bags to customers, and must allow customers to use their own bags for shopping.

-- Businesses may provide paper (minimum 40% recycled) or reusable bags, if requested, and businesses must charge a minimum fee on paper ($0.25) and reusable ($2) bags and these fees shall be listed separately on a receipt.
+- Businesses may provide paper (minimum 40% recycled) or reusable bags, if requested, and must charge a minimum fee on paper ($0.25) and reusable ($2) bags.
+These fees shall be listed separately on a receipt.

 Businesses are required to provide reusable food ware for dine-in services.